sphinx-doc/sphinx/Doc-3k/library/bz2.rst

 .. method:: BZ2File.readline([size])

    Return the next line from the file, as a string, retaining newline.
-A non- negative *size* argument limits the maximum number of bytes to return (an incomplete line may be returned then).
+A non-negative *size* argument limits the maximum number of bytes to return (an incomplete line may be returned then).
 Return an empty string at EOF.